Millicent Fenwick: Early life and education

 The Fenwicks welcomed their first child, Mary Stevens Fenwick, on February 25, 1934, also Millicent's birthday.
-Becoming a mother did not come easy to Millicent and she therefore had to hire a nanny to help raise her daughter.
+Becoming a mother did not come easily to Millicent and she hired a nanny to help raise her daughter.
 When Hugh and Millicent welcomed their second child, Hugo Hammond Fenwick, their marriage started to go downhill.
 Hugh's dishonesty about telling different stories and lying played a big role in the separation between the two.
 Hugh relocated to Europe leaving behind an enormous amount of debt his wife had to pay off.
-After several years of being separated, Hugh and Millicent divorced in 1945.
+After several years of separation, Hugh and Millicent divorced in 1945.
 Hugh remarried to Barbara West and had a daughter, Maureen, while Millicent did not remarry and instead focused on working and caring for her children.

 While Hugh and Millicent were still together, she briefly modeled for Harper's Bazaar.
-When they divorced it was difficult for Millicent to find a job that would support both herself and her children because she never received a high school diploma.
-After searching for jobs and not being recognized by publishers for the stories she wrote, Millicent was hired to work for Vogue magazines as a "caption editor."
-She stayed with Vogue for a little over a decade and held several job titles while serving her time with them.
-She concluded her career at Vogue magazines in 1948.
+When they divorced, it was difficult for Millicent to find a job that would support both herself and her children because she never received a high school diploma.
+After searching for jobs and not being recognized by publishers for the stories she had authored, Millicent was hired to work for Vogue magazine as a caption editor.
+She stayed with Vogue for a little over a decade and held several job titles during her employment with the magazine.
+She concluded her career at Vogue in 1948.
 She compiled Vogue's Book of Etiquette, which sold a million copies and eventually went on tour around the country.

-By 1952 Millicent officially retired from work because her children were old enough to support themselves.
-She also "inherited money," which was substantially enough to support her after retirement.
+By 1952, Millicent officially retired from work as her children were old enough to support themselves.
+She also received an inheritance from her mother, which along with interest from her family's real estate, was substantial enough to support her retirement.